bloominstituteoftechnology/SwiftStrings/README.md

 # SwiftStrings

 This project will help you practice the skills and concepts you weren't related to strings in Swift.
 For this project you'll build an app with a text field for the user to enter a string.
 When they tap the button, you're app should check to see if the string may entered is the palindrome.
-If it is a palindrome, it should update a label to say "it's a palindrome!".
+If it is a palindrome, it should update a label to say "<string> is a palindrome!" where `<string>` is the string the user entered.

 > A palindrome is a word or phrase that is the same whether spelled forward or backwards, for example `madam`, or `racecar`.